JLLormeau/easy-ace-box-4-azure/README.md

 ![image](https://user-images.githubusercontent.com/40337213/121713202-e47dd600-cadc-11eb-8f47-5fc5d8b19a8d.png)

 ## run terraform installation
-- Deconnect to the VPN and start a PowerShell (no need to be admin)
+- Connect to your Azure Subscription with Azure Cli from your local PowerShell (no need to be admin) - and prefer to be disconnected to the VPN :

 	az login